SirIle/sirile.github.io/content/posts/2026-03-07-aws-alb-url-rewriting-goodbye-nginx.md

 ## The nginx retirement

-The timing of this is worth noting.
+The timing matters here.
 In November 2025, the Kubernetes SIG Network and Security Response Committee [announced](https://www.kubernetes.dev/blog/2025/11/12/ingress-nginx-retirement/) that the community Ingress NGINX controller is retiring.
 Best-effort maintenance continues until March 31, 2026 – after that, no releases, no bugfixes, no security patches.

 This isn't about NGINX the web server (that's fine) or the commercial NGINX Ingress Controller from F5 (that's a separate product).
 It's specifically the community-maintained Kubernetes Ingress NGINX controller that most of us have been using.